 A variable name can start or terminate with underscore or can contain underscores.
 The underscore is equivalent to space.
 So the identifiers that have space in a JSON or in a database can be mapped to internal variables that use an underscore instead of a space as identifier.

 These are invalid identifiers

 a, b, c, i, k, m, n, p, q, t

 Variables usually have a meaning or a purpose therefore variable must have a proper name.
 Variables can’t use as names the language reserved keywords.
 Therefore we advise for variables to use a prefix all the time.

 “v_” is a good prefix for variables; “p_” is a good prefix for parameters;

 Using prefix is good but sometimes this is not good enough.
 When this is the case, you can give creative names to variables to make your code even more readable.

-Example: In next example we name a logical variable and use the is operator.
-By not using any prefix for logical variable we make a very readable program.
+Example: In next EVE example we name a logical variable: URGENT and use “=” operator.
+By not using a prefix for logical variable we make a very readable program.

-Avoid it.
-This can be a disaster if your code is versioned as it should be.
+Avoid it!
+It can cause a disaster when your code is versioned.
 Automatic formatting is available for some languages and is a program that modify your source code to look nice.
 I strongly advice against it.
 You can be fired if you do not listen this advice.